Credenz-Web-Weaver/.github/profile/README.md

 For Track 2, participants are required to submit a brief idea and a PPT presentation that explains their approach to implementing suggested features in the pre-built project and need to mention about the additional features they are going to implement.

 Submissions for Round 1 will be accepted via a Google Form.
-The submission form will be open from [insert start date] to [insert end date].
+The submission form will be open from 07/05/2023 to 11/05/2023.

 ### Round 2: Implementation

 Selected participants from Round 1 will move on to Round 2, which is the implementation round.
 Teams are required to implement their ideas and submit a pull request on GitHub.
 The pull request should contain the code and any relevant documentation.

-Submissions for Round 2 will be accepted from [insert start date] to [insert end date].
+Round 2 will be conducted on 13/05/2023.

 ## General Rules